Picovoice/porcupine/binding/react/README.md

 ### Release

-Run `release` to clean up all resources used by Porcupine and WebVoiceProcessor:
+While running in a component, you can call `release` to clean up all resources used by Porcupine and WebVoiceProcessor:

 ```typescript
 await release();
 ```

 This will set `isLoaded` and `isListening` to false.

+You do not need to call `release` when your component is unmounted - the hook will clean up automatically on unmount.

 ## Custom Keywords